Classical Latin: Linguistic features

-Moreover, most original Latin grammatical terms (e.g. names for grammatical cases) have maintained as the actual standard academic terms, adopted into many languages.
-In other words, we now study linguistics mostly using Latin terms.
+Most original Latin grammatical terms (e.g. names for grammatical cases) have remained standard academic terms for describing languages.
 Donatus, in Ars grammatica, defined and exhausted numerous terms as well as provided a comprehensive guide on grammar rules, declensions and conjugations in the manner of question-and-answer, which demonstrates formalized and systemized study on grammar.
 Throughout Latin's long history, different classifications of words were developed.
 Varro, in “De lingua latina”, 47-45 BC, classified words both as local, foreign, and obsolete, and as body, place, time, and action, the latter being more proximate to current word classes.
 On the other hand, by the time of Quintilianus, the modern system was effectively complete, as words were classified as verbs, nouns, articles, prepositions, and nouns were further divided by tangibility.

 Etymology

 Despite not having been equipped with modern linguistic knowledge nor the availability of comparative linguistic, ancient Roman grammarians and linguists still attempted to establish the relation between words and explore their origins.
-Varro preferred deducing the etymology by relating words with another Latin words, i.e. establishing words as derivatives of other local words, e.g. he indicated “humilis” (humble) as a derivative of “humus” (soil), as both have a connotation of “low”.
+Varro preferred deducing the etymology by relating words with other Latin words, i.e. establishing words as derivatives of other local words, e.g. he indicated “humilis” (humble) as a derivative of “humus” (soil), as both have a connotation of “low”.
 He also attempted to analyze words of cultural importance, such as the god Iuppiter, whom he analyzed as dies pater.
 However, sometimes this method caused implausible results, such as considering that “solus” (soil) gained its name because the earth can “only” (sola) be trodden.
 On the contrary, Quintilianus criticized this approach for its counterintuitive result, such as relating the dark “lucus” (grove) with luceo (to shine), or “ludus” (school) with “ludo” (play) as a school is “as far as possible from play”.
 In fact, he directly criticized Varro for relating “ager” (field) with “agi” (to be done), and “graculus” (jackdaws) with “gregatim” (in flocks).
 Instead Quintilianus considered these to be a Greek loanword and an onomatopoeïa, respectively.
-Varro was also criticized for deliberately misspellings in order to suit his theories.
+Varro was also criticized for using deliberate misspellings in order to suit his theories.